Still Hot Today with Lower Storm Chance

 NEXT 24 HOURS

-This morning, temperatures are in the upper 60s to near 70 south where more cloud cover lingers.
-A bit cooler upper 50s to low 60s to the north with clearer skies.
-After a mild and muggy start to the day, we warm up yet again into the 80s and low 90s with humid conditions due to dew points still in the 60s to near 70.
+A toasty afternoon in progress with temperatures in the 80s and low 90s with humid conditions due to dew points still in the 60s to 70.
 Expect partly cloudy to mostly cloudy skies with a bit more sun across the north.
+High clouds will start to move in from the west later this evening.

 There may be a spotty shower or even a couple of rumbles of thunder across the southern part of the region.
 They will not be severe.
 The humidity will begin to improve by evening.